 **NA – data not available

 Coaching is also related to other areas such as education, management, training, psychology, social sciences, neuro-linguistic programs, and various forms of counseling.
 Successful coaches usually learn to apply their knowledge to themselves by first receiving personal coaching.
-Professional coaching uses various communication skills, including repeating, listening, asking, and explaining.
+Professional coaching uses multiple communication skills, including repeating, listening, asking, and explaining.
 Students who complete an athletic coaching education program will learn how to create their own coaching model based on the individual strengths and insights that people possess.
-Other hands-on skills include learning how to create class schedules, building awareness of people’s strengths and weaknesses, and analytical and emotional skills.
+Other hands-on skills include creating class schedules, building awareness of people’s strengths and weaknesses, and analytical and emotional skills.

-The masters in coaching online degree are nationally recognized, and students become leaders and excellent coaches at all levels upon graduating from this program.
+The master’s in coaching online degrees are nationally recognized, and students become leaders and excellent coaches at all levels upon graduating from this program.
 The curriculum is targeted at areas of coaching that directly impact an individual or team’s performance and keep in line with national standards.
-While the curriculum and coursework can differ from university to university and what specialization the student chooses, most will have similar online masters in coaching courses, some examples of which are:
+While the curriculum and coursework can differ from university to university and what specialization the student chooses, most will have similar online master’s in coaching courses, some examples of which are:

-2. Preventing Injuries and Sports Safety -Coaches have many responsibilities in grooming athletes and teams.
+Coaches have many responsibilities in grooming athletes and teams.
 They need to teach specific rules and techniques in a particular sport.
 Athletic ability, teamwork, and personal responsibilities are also qualities coaches want to convey to athletes.
 Another vital role of the coach is to prevent injury and keep team members safe on the field.
-This role entails many responsibilities and risks as coaches are responsible if athletes are injured during exercise or training under their supervision.
+This role entails many responsibilities and risks, as coaches are responsible if athletes are injured during exercise or training under their supervision.
 Therefore, coaches must take steps to prevent any injury and maintain the safety of athletes in their care.

-4. Skills and Tactics -The coach needs to know the best way to maximize the success of an athlete or a team.
+The coach needs to know the best way to maximize the success of an athlete or a team.
 The team strategy the coach develops depends on the athletes or the team’s skills, and they should be aware of the strengths and weaknesses of their opponent.
-The coach’s responsibility is to ensure that athletes clearly understand the team’s strategy during a particular match or game.
-Tactical decisions are always made in the context of a specific game and can vary from competition to competition due to many factors such as opponent quality, field conditions, weather conditions, etc. A coach needs to see that the athletes speed up tactical skills rather than waiting to learn by experience.
-They need to ensure that they are exposed to information and expertise to enhance their decision-making capabilities.
+The coach’s responsibility is to ensure that athletes clearly understand the team’s strategy during a match or game.
+Tactical decisions are always made in the context of a specific game.
+They can vary from competition to competition due to many factors, such as opponent quality, field conditions, weather conditions, etc. A coach needs to see that the athletes speed up their tactical skills rather than waiting to learn by experience.
+They must be exposed to information and expertise to enhance their decision-making capabilities.

 • Risk Management